Last revised and effective as of: June 30, 2020

 8.7 Consumer Information Sales Opt-Out and Opt-In Rights:

 - 8.7.1 If you are 16 years of age or older, you have the right to direct us to not sell your consumer information at any time (the “right to opt-out”).
 We do not sell the consumer information of California residents we actually know are less than 16 years of age.
 California residents who opt-in to consumer information sales may opt-out of future sales at any time.

-- 8.7.2 To exercise the right to opt-out, you (or your authorized representative) may submit a request to us by visiting the following Internet Web page link: Do Not Sell My Info
+- 8.7.2 To exercise the right to opt-out, you (or your authorized representative) may submit a request to us by visiting the following Internet Web page link: Do Not Sell My Personal Information

 - 8.7.3 Once you make an opt-out request, we will wait at least twelve (12) months before asking you to reauthorize consumer information sales.
 However, you may change your mind and opt back in to consumer information sales at any time by visiting the following Internet Web page link: Link